keboola/connection-docs/overview/index.md

 [logs, etc.](https://developers.keboola.com/extend/common-interface/)).

 ## Keboola CLI
-[Keboola CLI](https://developers.keboola.com/cli/) (Command Line Interface) is a set of commands to operate your cloud data pipeline.
-It is available to install in Windows, macOS, and Linux environments.
+[Keboola CLI](https://developers.keboola.com/cli/) (Command Line Interface) is a set of commands for operating your cloud data pipeline.
+It is available to install in the Windows, macOS, and Linux environments.

 ## Keboola Support
 When working with Keboola Connection, you are never on your own and there are multiple [ways to obtain support](/management/support/) from us.